derekeverett/iS3D/README.md

 By default, input/surface.dat contains a toy freezeout surface with one cell.
 See parameters.dat for a list of compatible formats.

-The results will be written in the results/ directory, so this directory must exist at runtime.
+The results will be written in the `results` directory, so this directory must exist at runtime.